 - transfer information from texts into given formats

 - extract and manipulate key ideas from text for problem solving

 - use a set of common specialised words (technical and non-technical terms appropriate to a topic area)

 - use simple phrases to express basic comparisons.

 Activities to support the strategy

-Teacher introduces compass direction vocabulary using the visual provided below.
+Introduce compass direction vocabulary using the compass visual (PDF 103.53KB).